-Brain Imaging Core computing facilities consist of centralized computing infrastructure, a shared central compute resource, a walk-in image analysis bay, and desktop/laptop computers for BI lab personnel.
+Computer Facilities: Brain Imaging Core computing facilities consist of centralized computing infrastructure, a shared central compute resource, a walk-in image analysis bay, and desktop/laptop computers for BI lab personnel.

 The centralized computing infrastructure is housed in a dedicated computer room with raised floor, air conditioning, and APC uninterruptable power supplies.
-Central storage consists of 102 TB of network attached, 15k rpm Serial Attached SCSI RAID6 disk arrays.
-Ancillary file servers provide an additional 5.2TB of 15k rpm Serial Attached SCSI disks in a variety of RAID0 and RAID10 configurations.
-Total network storage is 107TB.
+Central storage consists of 89TB of network attached, 10k/15k rpm Serial Attached SCSI RAID6 disk arrays.
+Ancillary file servers provide additional network attached storage in a variety of RAID0/1/6, configurations.
+Total network storage is 142TB.
 Data is made available to all Core workstations via nfs and smb/cifs protocols.
-Backups are controlled by EMC Legato enterprise backup software to an HP StorageWorks MSL8096 library with three LTO5 tape drives which access the SAN fabric in a drive sharing configuration.
+Backups are controlled by EMC Legato enterprise backup software to an HP StorageWorks MSL8096 library with three LTO5 tape drives on a SAN fabric in a drive sharing configuration.
 Total tape capacity is approximately one PetaByte.
-The windows active directory domain is served by 2 quad-code Xeon servers with 4GB memory each and redundant power supplies.
+The windows active directory domain is served by 3 quad-code Xeon servers with fully redundant hardware capabilities.
 A web application platform provides internet-based research paradigm presentation.
-Other servers provide web, database, monitoring/alerting, and other core network services.
+Other servers provide web, database, monitoring, alerting, windows remote desktop, and other core network services.

 A shared central computing resource is housed in the dedicated computer room.
-This resource provides 142 Xeon and Athlon cores, 256GB of RAM, and 5TB of local scratch disk.
-This resource is accessible to lab users both locally and over the internet, and has full connectivity to the Core storage, compute, and software resources.
+This resource provides 288 computing cores, approximately 2 TB of aggregate RAM, local scratch disk, is accessible to lab users both locally and over the internet, and has full connectivity to all Brain Imaging Core computing resources.
 The Condor high-throughput computing environment is used to manage resource allocation and scheduling.
 An NVIDIA Tesla K80 provides GPU acceleration for CUDA-enabled processing pipelines.
 A separate, dedicated condor submit node provides access to 7000+ CPUs via the UW-Madison Center for High Throughput computing.

 The walk-in image analysis bay provides 13 shared OS X and windows workstations for Brain Imaging lab users.

-The Brain Imaging Core also supports approximately 200 desktop, laptop, instrumentation, and data collection computers, running Scientific Linux, OS X, and windows operating systems.
+The Brain Imaging Core also supports approximately 200 desktop, laptop, instrumentation, and data collection computers, running Scientific Linux, OS X/macOS, and windows operating systems.
 Computers within the facility have full connectivity to the Core storage, compute, and software resources.